xaelsouth/rtl-wmbus/README.md

 An additional method introduces more calculation steps, so I'm not sure if Raspberry Pi 1 will still do.

 Run length algorithm works well with a few mode C1 devices I had around me, but can still be improved with your help.

+S1 mode datagrams can now be received!
+You have to start rtl_wmbus at 868.3MHz with
+* rtl_sdr -f 868.3M -s 1600000 - 2>/dev/null | build/rtl_wmbus

+time2 clock recovery method has to be activated in this case (it's active by default).
+It works very well because of Manchester coding.

   License
   -------